- Art Department Scholarships

 This $1,600 annual scholarship is given in support of students from Greer, SC in pursuing a traditional undergraduate or graduate degree at NGU.
 In the unexpected circumstance that a student from Greer is not available to receive the scholarship, second preference is given for students from communities contiguous to Greer.
 The student must demonstrate financial need through the submission of the Free Application for Federal Student Aid(FAFSA), maintain full-time enrollment, and a cumulative NGU GPA of 3.0 or higher.

-The College of Communication will award academic/management scholarships and endowed scholarships to deserving Communication and Mass Communication students.
-All materials should be submitted to Dr. Web Drake.
+The School of Communication awards academic/management scholarships and endowed scholarships to deserving Communication and Mass Communication students.
+Learn more about the Communication Scholarship opportunities.

 - Hendrick’s Scholarship